gem5/gem5/CONTRIBUTING.md

 up-to-date when you make further changes to files which already have your copyright but with older dates.

-Note: If you do not follow these guidelines, the gerrit review site will automatically reject your patch.
+Note: If you do not follow these guidelines, the github actions will automatically reject your patch.
 If this happens, update your changeset descriptions to match the required style and resubmit.
 The following is a useful git command to update the most recent